 Washington State law requires you to have sufficient liability insurance and a valid driver's license in order to operate a vehicle.
 The term "vehicle" generally includes automobiles, motorcycles, vans, trailers and boats regularly parked or garaged overnight.
 Further, your vehicle must be properly registered.
 Even though you are in the Military, you may be required to register your vehicle in-state and obtain an in-state license within a few months of moving.
 Access complete information on insurance, driver's licensing, and where and how to register your vehicle by visiting the State Department of Motor Vehicles website.

-Base Decals (DD Form 2220) are not required at Fairchild AFB.
-They will still be issued by request to authorized DoD ID card holders.
-The POC for decals is the Fairchild AFB Visitor Control Center, located outside the Main Gate in Bldg.
+Base Decals (DD Form 2220) are not required at Fairchild AFB and are not issued.
+The POC for questions about decals is the Fairchild AFB Visitor Control Center, located outside the Main Gate in Bldg.
 4203.
 They can be contacted by telephone at: Commercial: 509-247-5492 or DSN: 312-657-5492.

 State and local laws regulate the operation of motor vehicles, and these laws can vary by location.
 Many states regulate the following:

 •Seatbelt use in Washington state and on federal installations is mandatory.